-This Large Tube Rare Earth Magnet is being used inside a Paper Recycling Stream.
-It is a drawer magnet that was installed after the paper shredding step inside of the stream.
-The magnets catch stray nuts or bolts before they reach downstream grinding equipment.
-They also collects metallic fines to ensure a metal-free paper product.
-Removal of collected metals is accomplished using the EZ-Clean and Self-cleaning design on the unit.
+Magnets, such as these large tube rare earth magnets, are used inside of recycling systems that process recoverable materials like paper.
+This type of magnet would be installed after the paper shredding step inside of the recycling stream.
+The magnets catch stray nuts, bolts, staples, paper clips, and other metal objects before they reach downstream grinding equipment.
+They also collect fine metallic particles to ensure a metal-free, recycled paper product.
+Removal of the collected metals is accomplished using the EZ-clean and self-cleaning design on the magnet.

 Process, sort, and recover valuable products and commodities from residential, commercial, and construction and demolition (C&D) waste streams.
 Separate and recover materials such as paper, OCC, wood, ferrous and non-ferrous metals, rock / cement, dirt / ADC, plastics, glass, and more.
 All recycling equipment and systems can be custom manufactured to meet your facility's requirements, floor space, and tonnage throughput.
 Our recycling equipment manufacturers have a proven track record with installations located across the United States, as well as in Europe.

 Ask a question or Get a Price Quote.
 Use our Express Contact Form or call: (979) 217-1480

 View ( 5 ) Recycling System Case Studies Below

 Waste wire is brought into a recycling plant as baled or loose wire.

 The wire is placed on a conveyor and travels to a shredder, where it is ground up and shredded into small pieces.
 This separates the insulation from the wire.

 The shredded pieces are conveyed under and inline self-cleaning overhead magnet.
 The magnet removes metallic shredded wire pieces from the conveyor and drops them into a container below.